 As Buzzsumo lets you know about the trending articles, Ahrefs lets you know about the trending searches.
 Without knowing what your audience is looking for, you won’t be able to provide them with answers.

 What would you even answer without knowing the question?

 New content is generated every day in the same niche as you.
 Keeping track of your ranking is another critical element.
 Ahrefs does that for you.

 Content marketers have a love-hate relationship with content optimization tools.
-You neither can completely embrace Hemingway nor can discard it from your arsenal.
+You can neither completely embrace Hemingway nor can discard it from your arsenal.

-Ernest Hemingway was a journalist whose writing style is considered the gold standard of readable writing.
-Which most of us can’t completely follow.
+Ernest Hemingway was a journalist whose writing style is considered the gold standard of readable writing, which most of us can’t completely follow.